notoriousb1t/just-animate-3-docs/docs/api/eases.md

 ### Yoyo
 Yoyo repeats and alternates a tween a certain number of times.
-While the Timeline has an `iterations` property for repeating the timeline and an `alternate` property to alternate, the yoyo easing allows a developer or designer to subdivide a tween into repetions that alternate.
+While the Timeline has an `iterations` property for repeating the timeline and an `alternate` property to alternate, the yoyo ease allows a developer or designer to subdivide a tween into repetions that alternate.
 Eases do not affect duration, so if the goal is to move to a position and back 500ms in each direction, the developer or designer should set the duration to 1000 and yoyo twice.

 *Arguments*
 1. `count`: The default value is 2.